• Skip to primary navigation

 Storage

 1. These cookies are best stored in the fridge or freezer.
 (I prefer them stored in the fridge).
-Place them in a baggie or storage container and enjoy within one week in the fridge, or one month in the freezer.
+Place them in a baggie or storage container and enjoy within one week in the fridge, or two months in the freezer.

 Notes